astrofrog/astropy-helpers/docs/basic.rst

 ``bugfix``, as well as ``version_info`` (a tuple of the previous three values), a ``release`` flag that indicates whether we are using a stable release, and several other complementary variables.
-To use the version helpers, you can either use the simplified method of opting in to astropy-helpers described in :ref:`setup_all`, or if you want more control, use the :func:`~extension_helpers.version_helpers.generate_version_py`, import::
+To use the version helpers, you can either use the simplified method of opting in to extension-helpers described in :ref:`setup_all`, or if you want more control, use the :func:`~extension_helpers.version_helpers.generate_version_py`, import::